gbwey/sqlhandler-odbc/README.md

 * write native SQL for Postgres/MSSQL/Oracle/MySql/Sqlite using the ODBC protocol
 * fully configurable encoding of SQL input parameters and decoding of SQL output (see [sqlhandler](https://github.com/gbwey/sqlhandler))
-* supports typed SQL signatures
+* supports typed SQL signatures that fully describe the input and output.
 * supports multiple resultsets where supported, i.e. MSSQL and Postgres
 * optional template haskell methods for generating type safe signatures from SQL metadata
 * optional template haskell methods to generate database connections using configuration file conn.dhall